nzztkk/-SDU_App_ios/README.md

 This app was created to solve a simple but important problem — the lack of a convenient tool for accessing academic information.
 The university’s internal portal can be hard to use, especially on mobile.
 SDU App aims to provide a simpler and more user-friendly alternative.

 The project is currently being developed by a single person and is still in progress.
 The app is intended to be presented as a graduation project and, if successful, to be launched for use across the university.

+### 🚧 Status

+The development is still ongoing.
+Updates and improvements are added gradually as free time becomes available.

 ---